FAQs - Information for Certain Entities in New York

-The Department will issue to a qualified not-for-profit or education corporation a three-year waiver under Education Law section 6503-a.
+The Department will issue to a qualified not-for-profit, religious or education corporation a three-year waiver under Education Law section 6503-a.
 The entity must display a waiver certificate in each setting where professional services are provided to the public.
-You will be able to use the Office of the Professions website to determine whether an entity has been issued a waiver and when that waiver expires.
+The public will be able to use the Office of the Professions website to determine whether an entity has been issued a waiver and when that waiver expires.
 An entity that has been issued a waiver will receive a renewal notice from the Office of the Professions every 3 years and must register to continue offering professional services.

-How does the waiver affect the ability of a not-for-profit or education corporation to provide services?
+How does the waiver affect the ability of a not-for-profit, religious or education corporation to provide services?

-The waiver will allow a not-for-profit entity or education corporation to employ licensed professionals or contract with licensed professionals or professional entities, to provide services that are restricted under Title VIII.
+The waiver will allow a not-for-profit, religious or education corporation to employ licensed professionals or contract with licensed professionals or professional entities, to provide services that are restricted under Title VIII.
 The licensed professionals and professional entities are responsible for services provided.
 The corporation holding the waiver is subject to the definitions of professional misconduct under the same provisions of Education Law and Regents Rules and has the same rights as a licensed professional.

-What is an acceptable not-for-profit or education corporation?
+What is an acceptable not-for-profit, religious or education corporation?

 In order to qualify for a waiver, the entity must be organized in accordance with New York laws.
 A not-for-profit corporation may be organized under the Not-for-Profit Law.
 A religious corporation may be organized under the Religious Corporations Law.
 An education corporation may be authorized by the Board of Regents with an absolute or provisional charter.
 The entity must submit a copy of this authorization with the application for a waiver, and the corporate purposes of the entity must include the provision of professional services, as defined in Articles 153 (psychology), 154 (social work) or 163 (mental health practitioners) or 167 (applied behavior analysis) of the Education Law.